Can you think of a valuable asset you have with you right now?

 Everyone can have this fear when starting anything new.

 What if all my effort goes under the drain?
-I will lose everything I spent on it.
-I could spend it on something else.
+I would lose all the time,money and effort I spent on it.
+I could spend it on something else which seems safe.

 Such thoughts cause you to procrastinate and paralyze you from taking action.
 But how do you know what will work for you?
 Unless you don’t try something, you never know.